d-t-n/statistical-machine-learning/README.md

 In summary, supervised learning requires labeled data with known outputs, while unsupervised learning works with unlabeled data to identify patterns and relationships.
 Supervised learning is used for prediction tasks, while unsupervised learning is used for exploratory analysis and data mining.

-### Project 1: Common Probability Distributions in Machine Learning
+### Project 1: Applying Probability Distributions in Machine Learning - Logistic Regression
 The objective of this project is to develop a understanding of probability distributions and their application in solving real-world problems using machine learning algorithms.
 The project would involve the following steps: